Department Learning Goals

 II.
 Mid and Upper-Division French and Francophone Culture Courses

 Goal: Our French and Francophone culture courses integrate approaches and methods from film studies, literary studies, cultural studies, and the social sciences.
-Through study of authentic documents and artifacts (such as ethnographies, political and historical tracts, critical essays, fiction, testimony, reportage, images, non-fiction film, and feature film), our culture courses stress the wide varieties of meaning created and communicated through observable linguistic and cultural practices.
+Through study of authentic documents and artifacts (such as ethnographies, political and historical tracts, critical essays, fiction, testimony, reportage, images, non-fiction film, and feature film), our culture courses stress the wide varieties of meaning created and communicated through myriad linguistic and cultural practices.
 The primary goal of these courses is to complement linguistic mastery with a critical appreciation of the specificities of the targeted Francophone cultures.

 III.
 Mid and Upper-Division French and Francophone Literature Courses